lwachowiak/xai-questions-dataset/README.md

-# What Questions Should Robots be Able to Answer?
+# What Questions Should Robots Be Able to Answer?
 A Dataset of User Questions for Explainable Robotics
 The dataset and analysis code for the paper "What Questions Should Robots be Able to Answer?
 A Dataset of User Questions for Explainable Robotics"

 # Citation